hspringthorpe/GBPJPY-Moving-Average-Backtester/README.md

 - Manipulates the data to create moving averages.

-- Allows to iterate over the time series data via a for loop.
+- Allows iteration over the time series data via a for loop.

 **NumPy:**

-- Will be used on the data from pandas to highlight performance of stratgey.
+- Will be used on the iterated data to highlight the performance of strategy.